ystia/yorc/doc/configuration.rst

 - ``Event``: this represents the applicative events present in Alien4Cloud events. ``consul`` is the default implementation for this store type.

-Here is a JSON example of stores configuration:
+Here is a JSON example of stores configuration with a cipherFileStore implementation for logs.

 .. code-block:: JSON